philips-software/terraform-provider-hsdp/docs/resources/cdl_export_route.md

 * `display_name` -	(Required) Display Name of the ExportRoute
 * `source_research_study` - (Required) Use this block to specify the details of the source Research Study
   * `source_research_study_endpoint` - (Required) "The research study endpoint of the source, for eg. https://ROUTE_PREFIX-datalake.cloud.pcftest.com/store/cdl/XXXXXX-f896-4883-80fa-5593cd69556d/Study/a1467792-ef81-11eb-8ac2-477a9e3b09aa"
-  * `allowed_dataobjects` - "The DataObject details (multiple blocks of allowed_dataobjects are supported) containing resource type and the labels associated to the dataobjects"
+  * `allowed_data_objects` - "The DataObject details (multiple blocks of allowed_data_objects are supported) containing resource type and the labels associated to the dataobjects"
     * `resource_type` - (Required) "The resource type of the DataObject"
     * `associated_labels`
       * `label_name` - "Name of the label that is associated with the data object"